 PROVINCIAL PERMITS & LICENSES:

 Alberta Health Services: AHS regulates all businesses with public access including those with a food component, personal services, social and health care services, recreation facilities, events, accommodations, playgrounds, education, and public housing.
-Check online or contact your local Environmental Health Inspector to determine regulations apply to your business and determine what permits you may require.
+Check online or contact your local Environmental Health Inspector to determine what regulations apply to your business and determine what permits you may require.
 The Economic Development Department can assist you in contacting the Inspector for your specific location.

-Business License: In Alberta, some businesses such as Auctioneers, Home Inspections and Door to Door Sales require Provincial Business Licenses.
+Business License: In Alberta, some businesses such as Auctioneers, Home Inspections, and Door to Door Sales require Provincial Business Licenses.
 Review the list online to determine if your business is included in this requirement.

-Alberta Environment & Parks: According to the Environmental Protection and Enhancement Act (EPEA), you must obtain approval for certain land, water and air projects.
+Alberta Environment & Parks: According to the Environmental Protection and Enhancement Act (EPEA), you must obtain approval for certain land, water, and air projects.

-Alberta Transportation: Policies, guidelines and permit requirements for development next to Alberta roads and highways.
+Alberta Transportation: Policies, guidelines, and permit requirements for development next to Alberta roads and highways.